react-cosmos/react-cosmos/NEXT.md

 - Fixtures can be copy pasted inside the project source code
 - Props are easier to type-check
 - Writing fixtures doesn't feel like writing code for Cosmos

+The JSX fixture format also comes with a minor drawback: `React` must be imported in every fixture file.

 > In the beta testing period **JSX fixtures need to be placed inside `__jsxfixtures__` directories.** This allows old and _next_ Cosmos setups to coexist in the same project.